lilygeorgescu/MHCA/readme.md

 ### 🔒 License
-The present data set is released under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
+The present code is released under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.

 ### 💻 Code
 We release the MHCA building block.